w3f/Grants-Program/applications/clover_bridge.md

 * https://github.com/clover-network/clover-pegout-contract

 This is the Clover-deployed peg out contract repo for tokenizing Ether and ERC-20 assets on Clover.
-This contract accepts SPV proofs from Ethereum (ethereum-spv-backend), along with respective notary proofs from Clover Bridge Contract (clover-bridge-contract). @bayMaxChallenge will be responsible for this repository.
+This contract accepts SPV proofs from Ethereum (ethereum-spv-backend), along with respective notary proofs from Clover Bridge Contract (clover-bridge-contract).

 * https://github.com/clover-network/ethereum-pegin-contract

 This is the Ethereum-deployed peg in contract repo for redeeming Ether and ERC-20 assets back on Ethereum.
-This contract accepts SPV proofs from Clover (clover-spv-backend), along with respective notary proofs from Clover Bridge Contract (clover-bridge-contract). @bayMaxChallenge will be responsible for this repository.
+This contract accepts SPV proofs from Clover (clover-spv-backend), along with respective notary proofs from Clover Bridge Contract (clover-bridge-contract).

 ## Development Roadmap :nut_and_bolt: